Police investigating Gritty over alleged punch

 Greenwell provided the Inquirer with documents from a chiropractor saying Brandon was diagnosed with a back bruise.

-Greenwall said he reached out to the team in the wake of the alleged incident to request an apology and ask that the team do something special for his son.
-In an email Greenwall shared with the Inquirer, a Comcast Spectacor official told Greenwall it found no proof that Gritty hit his son, though the official offered to make up for the "bad experience."
+Greenwell said he reached out to the team to request an apology and ask that the team do something special for his son.
+In an email Greenwell shared with the Inquirer, a Comcast Spectacor official told Greenwell it found no proof that Gritty hit his son, though the official offered to make up for the "bad experience."

-After a disagreement over what was said in a follow-up phone call, Greenwall, who said he hasn't hired a lawyer, filed a complaint with police on Dec.
+After a disagreement over what was said in a follow-up phone call, Greenwell, who said he hasn't hired a lawyer, filed a complaint with police on Dec.
 21.

 The Flyers unveiled the orange mascot with bulbous eyes to mixed reviews in 2018, but Gritty quickly became a fan favorite and was described as "the toast of the sports world" by ESPN hockey analyst Barry Melrose.